 In the settings menu of the group, you will be able able to

-card notification.
 The latter will let you be notified to every change on the card of the group without being subscribed to every card of the group.
+In cards, you can see when you are subscribed through a group subscription.

 Notification can be in-app: if you have one, you will have a red